 Nutrition for diabetics

-The key is to minimize the consumption of simple sugars and refined carbohydrates.
-I advise my personal training clients to avoid sugary drinks, sugar in tea/coffee, energy drinks, sweets, cakes, pastries, white pasta/rice, pizza, white bread, boxes of breakfast cereal.
+My key advice is to minimize the consumption of simple sugars and refined carbohydrates.
+Avoid sugary drinks, sugar in tea/coffee, energy drinks, sweets, cakes, pastries, white pasta/rice, pizza, white bread, boxes of breakfast cereal.

 I recommend a diet high in protein, ideally from foods which also contain ‘good fats’.
 Examples include nuts, seeds, red meat, dairy, eggs (free range of course).